kriskowal/q-connection/README.md

 The ``port`` is any W3C message port, web worker, or web socket.
-In the W3C’s infinite wisdom, these do not have a unified API, but Q-Comm will normalize them internally.
+In the W3C’s infinite wisdom, these do not have a unified API, but Q-Connection will normalize them internally.

 ```javascript
 // To communicate with objects in a worker